Python-PyQt/PyQt6-Docs/descriptions/QtQuick/QQuickItem-Flag-ItemObservesViewport-v.rst

 .. sip:enum-member-description::
     :status: todo
     :value: 0x40
-    :digest: 485d08a56634bed3af989994786ddf47
+    :digest: 7cb78b42b9a28273d9edaf944a228e6e

-Indicates that the item wishes to know the viewport bounds when any ancestor has the  flag set.
+Indicates that the item wishes to know the viewport bounds when any ancestor has the ItemIsViewport flag set.